 ProtectUK publication date

-The business premises of public and private sector organisations are ideally suited to locating Public Access Trauma (PAcT) First Aid Kits in areas to which the general public have access.
-These first aid kits, for use by any person regardless of their level of training, supports the treatment of life threatening injuries and will significantly enhance an organisations first aid preparedness, increase the first aid resilience amongst the general public and ultimately, improve the survivability of a person with life threatening injuries.
+The venues and public spaces of private and public sector organisations are ideally suited to locating Public Access Trauma (PAcT) First Aid Kits in areas to which the general public can access.
+These first aid kits, for use by any person regardless of their level of training, support the treatment of life threatening injuries and will significantly enhance an organisations existing first aid preparedness, increase the first aid resilience amongst the general public and ultimately, improve the survivability of a person with life threatening injuries.

 Accessibility, storage and content